Charles E. Bennett’s special reverence for Florida leaves a treasure trove of written history and historic landmarks

 A week before Charlie’s death, his daughter Cindy Bennett phoned to ask if the Historical Society might have an available copy (for her family) of the televised Jacksonville History Show that had recently aired on Cable’s Comcast Channel 29, during August.
 Appearing on the show were long-time Bennett family friend Doug Milne, former Bennett aide Senator Steve Wise and Property Appraiser Jim Overton, who in recent years videotaped hours of conversation with the former Congressman.

-The show’s topic was former Congressman Charles E. Bennett, and it was my job to guide the discussion in the allotted time of thirty minutes, which I knew was woefully inadequate to approach his life and accomplishments.
+The show’s topic was former Congressman Charles E. Bennett, and it was my job to guide the discussion in the allotted time of 30 minutes, which I knew was woefully inadequate to approach his life and accomplishments.

 Charlie was too ill to participate in the show; his health had been extremely fragile for more than a year.
 But through the videotapes—a project fittingly originated three years ago by the National Park Service— Charlie shared memories of his life.